mariusz-schimke/GiGraph/README.md

 ### Edge groups

 Edge groups join a single node with multiple nodes, multiple nodes with a single node, or multiple nodes with multiple nodes.
 The examples below present each of these use cases.
-An edge group may be understood as a simpler approach to specifying multiple edges at once, with the same properties for all.
-You may as well add each of them individually to achieve the same effect.
+An edge group may be understood as a simpler approach to specifying multiple edges, with the assumption that all of them share one list of attributes.
+The other way is adding individual edges to an edge collection separately, with the head or tail node repeated multiple times.

+Note that *DotEndpoint* is implicitly convertible from *string*, whereas *DotEndpointGroup* is implicitly convertible from *string[]*.